littleark/toast/README.md

 toast
 =====

-Visualization of a falling toast
+Visualization of a falling butter toast.

+It's not Murphy, it's Newton!